Gill Robb Wilson: Professional life

 Drawing upon his extensive experience in aviation and good standing in Trenton, New Jersey, the Hon.
-Gill Robb Wilson became Director of Aeronautics for the State of New Jersey in 1930.
+Gill Robb Wilson became Director of Aeronautics for the State of New Jersey in 1930 and served in this role until 1944.
 As such, he shared in oversight of the Lakehurst landing field and participated as a member of the Inquiry Board (appointed by the U.S. Secretary of Commerce) related to the crash of the zeppelin Hindenburg.
 He saw a need and imagined the possibilities for aviation in America.
 Crucial to those possibilities was the Civil Air Patrol.
 He promoted and fostered that dream, becoming the first director of the Civil Air Patrol.
 In 1939 he became the very first member of the Aircraft Owners and Pilots Association (AOPA) which is now the world's largest general aviation association with approximately 400,000 members.
 He also served as the editor of AOPA's first publication.
 He witnessed the test of the atomic bomb on Bikini Island.
 It is likely after effects of this event contributed to illness that later led to his death.

 Writing career

 Combining his love of aviation and skill with the pen, Gill Robb Wilson was an early editor of Flying Magazine.
 In World War II, he was a correspondent for the Herald Tribune.
 Wilson was also the author of a book of poetry, which included some pieces on World War I aviation, and the autobiographical work, I Walked with Giants, Vantage Press, 1968.

-Wilson wrote the foreword to popular aviation writer Richard Bach's first book, "Stranger to the ground."
+Wilson wrote the foreword to popular aviation writer Richard Bach's first book, Stranger to the Ground.